keyan-m/aiken-flat/README.md

 const decode_direction: fn(ByteArray) -> Direction =
   flat.make_decoder(direction_decoder)
 ```
 As you can see, `Encoder` and `Decoder` are not involved anymore.
-These two will
+These two new
-also take care of incorporating filler bits.
+functions will also handle filler bits.

 ### `Color`
 For a custom type with values stored in some of its constructors, let's look at